mpeterson2/squatch-sighter/README.md

 # Development

 It is written in Ruby, using Sinatra, and Dart.
+It uses the Google maps api and the Dropbox api.
 The site is hosted on heroku at [http://squatch-sighter.herokuapp.com/](http://squatch-sighter.herokuapp.com/)

 The Javascript is compiled from Dart, and had to be included in the git repository because of Heroku.
 The Dart sdk that I could find was out of date, and it wasn't compiling everything correctly.